hilton/hilton.github.com/blog/_posts/2021-01-07-deconstructed-api-documentation.md

-*[API]: application programming interface - allows software to communicate with other software, via HTTP in this context *[HTTP]: Hypertext Transfer Protocol - the worldwide web’s standard for transferring data, commonly also used for APIs
+*[API]: application programming interface - allows software to communicate with other software, via HTTP in this context *[HTTP]: Hypertext Transfer Protocol - the worldwide web’s standard for transferring data, commonly also used for APIs *[URL]: uniform resource locator - uniquely identifies data than an API accesses, in this context

 [Developers write bad API documentation](developers-bad-documentation) because they apply good coding habits to technical writing, where they don’t belong.